 Many men prepare months in advance for the trek by adhering to a simple life of yoga, abstaining from sex and certain vices of food, drink, language and behavior that distract and are unconducive to the spiritual quest.
 Dispensing with their shoes and donning the iconic blue or black garb, they head out in groups 41-days prior to their scheduled arrival at the shrine, adhering to strict daily devotional practices of bathing and prayers, while visiting other temples in South India on their fraternal path winding through the southern hills to reach the shrine where they are to be blessed upon beholding the lights of the Lord.

 It was at another shrine, however, where I first saw these men dressed in black and blue.
 The colors themselves were a curiosity since they stand in stark contrast to the normal saffron colors of a sadhu.
 I had seen a few, and then more and more.
 Some were coming up and others down from the many steps that lead up to the hilltop shrine of Lord Hanuman at Hampi, where I had gone on a kind of pilgrimage of my own for the third time.
 Then I encountered the starkly dressed men at other temples.
-Their great number, unusual clothing for renunciants, and certain subtle hints of manner and hairstyles led me to suspect they were not necessarily sadhus, although obviously on a pilgrimage.
+Their great number, unusual clothing for renunciants, and their remaining vanities of manner and hairstyles led me to suspect they were not necessarily sadhus, although obviously on a pilgrimage.